Andrettin/Wyrmsun/readme.txt

 - Added "Lightning" magic prefix for weapons (+2 lightning damage).
 - Fixed issue which prevented items from being generated with both a magic prefix and a suffix.

+* Map Editor
+- Fixed issue which prevented players from being added to a map with the editor.

 * Maps
 - Reworked the Alps for the Earth scenario map.
 - Added the Aberdeen, Linkoping and Tamworth settlement sites for the Earth scenario map, and updated the predefined settlement territories accordingly.